-The access panel is held in place by these two screws, so I’m just going to remove them so I can take the panel off.
+The access panel is held in place by these 2 screws, so I’m just going to remove them so I can take the panel off.

 So here we have our old element.
-The first thing I’m going to do is take a picture of how it is wired, so I know how to wire the new one, when I put the new one in.
-Now I’m going to un-couple these wires.
-Once I’ve un-coupled these wires I need to is loosen this nut, to loosen the retaining clip which is holding the element seal in place.
+The first thing I’m going to do is take a picture of how it is wired, so I know how to wire the new one, when I put the new element in.
+Now I’m going to un-couple these wires, once I’ve un-coupled these wires I need to loosen this nut, to loosen the retaining clip which is holding the element seal in place.

 I don’t want to loosen it all the way off though, because it will actually help me now, because I can now bang it through to loosen the element seal.
 Now I should just be able to pull the element out.

 There we have our old element, and now a tip for getting the new element in is just to get a bit of Fairy Liquid and rub it on the rubber bit, just so it’s lubricated and easier to put into position.
 So there we go, we can just now…

 Now I just need to tighten the nut all the way, and re-couple all the wires.
 There we go.
 Now everything’s back and connected to the new element, I just need to put the access panel back on and we are all done.